Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data released for financial year ended June 2022 indicates Buddina - Minyama's median income among taxpayers was $53,434, with an average of $76,860.
-This is among the highest in Australia, compared to Rest of Qld's median of $50,780 and average of $64,844.
-Based on Wage Price Index growth of 13.99% from financial year ended June 2022 to September 2025, current estimates would be approximately $60,909 (median) and $87,613 (average).
-Census data reveals household, family and personal incomes in Buddina - Minyama cluster around the 52nd percentile nationally.
-The earnings profile shows the $1,500 - 2,999 bracket dominates with 29.0% of residents (2,217 people), aligning with the region where this cohort likewise represents 31.7%.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Buddina - Minyama SA2 had a median income among taxpayers of $53,434 and an average of $76,860.
+These figures are higher than national averages.
+Comparing with Rest of Qld's median of $50,780 and average of $64,844 further highlights this difference.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $60,909 (median) and $87,613 (average).
+Census data indicates household, family, and personal incomes in Buddina - Minyama cluster around the 51st percentile nationally.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 29.0% of residents (2,217 people), similar to the region where this cohort represents 31.7%.
 Housing affordability pressures are severe, with only 84.3% of income remaining, ranking at the 49th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income